foambubble/foam-template/docs/features/note-properties.md

 ## Foam Template Properties

-There also exists properties that are even more specific to Foam templates, see [[note-templates#Metadata]] for more info.
+There also exists properties that are even more specific to Foam templates, see [[templates#Metadata]] for more info.